Generalized Convolution Quadrature for non smooth sectorial problems: Introduction

 for some $\varphi \in (0,\frac{\pi}{2})$, $M = M(\varphi)>0$, and $\alpha >0$.
 If $K$ satisfies \eqref{sectorial}, then it is said to be a {\em sectorial Laplace transform} and we also say that $k$ is a {\em sectorial kernel}.
 The current theory for the generalization of the CQ to variable steps is suboptimal for these problems, where the extra regularity of the kernel should allow to relax the smoothness requirements on the data $f$ (or $c$, if we are solving the convolution equation).
 In the present paper we address the {\em a priori} analysis of the gCQ for this important class of problems.
-More precisely, as a first step in the development of this theory, we consider following case: \begin{assumption} We assume that \begin{enumerate} \item $K$ is holomorphic in any sector $|\arg(z)|<\pi$. \item There exist $M>0$ and $\alpha \in (0,1)$ such that
+More precisely, as a first step in the development of this theory, we consider following class of convolution operators.